pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 New unit test code should be placed in the corresponding test module in the pvlib/test directory.

-Developers **must** include comprehensive tests for any additions or modifications to pvlib.

 pvlib-python contains 3 "layers" of code: functions, PVSystem/Location, and ModelChain.
 Contributors will need to add tests that correspond to